 It’s really important that the gap between science and commerce is bridged.
 Too often, there’s a huge discord (a chasm the size of the Grand Canyon is a more apt description of it) between the science in the lab and its implementation and application to every athlete.
 My goal is to bridge that gap, be it through news articles, coaching or explaining the science, and this site will hopefully contribute to all three.

 My own personal sports involvement lies in running 10km and half-marathons.
-I also mountain-bike, play tennis and the occasional social game of soccer.
+I also mountain-bike, play tennis and the occasional social game of very bad football.

 My thesis, supervised by Professor Tim Noakes, was titled “Temperature responses to exercise and performance”, and looked at fluid replacement, body temperature and performance during exercise in both the lab setting and in competitions, such as the Two Oceans 56 km Ultra-marathon and the Cape Argus/Pick ‘n Pay 109 km Cycle Tour.

 I showed that the key factor determining body temperature during exercise is the metabolic rate, and not environmental temperature or fluid intake.
 So what people are traditionally told by the “experts” is that they must drink to help keep their temperature down – this is not correct and the current fluid replacement guidelines are not necessarily relevant to people taking part in marathons and other endurance activities outdoors.